EQUENOS/another-mongo-odm/README.md

 ```

-# How do I usnet fields?
+# How do I unset fields?

 To unset a field using this interface you should set it to `...` (Ellipsis).